gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Look," he whispered.
 A black rectangle the size of Special Leaf's treasured dictionary was screwed onto the bot's rust-streaked back.
-The setting sun's reflection showed the dent where the runaway solar panel had struck it, bending it out of shape just enough to let water reach its innards.
+The setting sun reflected off the dent where the runaway solar panel had struck it, bending it just enough to let water reach its innards.
 The little round antenna that sprouted from its top swung back and forth loosely each time the bot moved